svenlaater/clojure-graphql-api/README.md

 # Clojure GraphQL API

-A GraphQL API implementation in Clojure using [walmartlabs/lacinia][1].
-This is just a playground/demo application demonstrating how a project could be set up to cover all the aspects of it's lifecycle (development, testing, deployment etc.)
+A GraphQL API implementation in [Clojure][2] using [walmartlabs/lacinia][1].
+This is just a playground/demo application demonstrating how a project could be set up to cover all the aspects of it's lifecycle (development, testing, CI/CD, documentaion etc.)

 ## TL;DR:

     // running
-    lein run                # Start server.
-Go to http://localhost:8888/ to access GraphiQL
+    lein run                # Start the server, open http://localhost:8888/ to access GraphiQL

     // testing
     lein test               # run unit tests